tanjeffreyz/github-statistics/README.md

 ### Repository Info Cards
 GitHub Statistics also compiles the information needed for displaying **repository cards** like the one above.
 Each repository's information is stored in its own JSON file under its owner's folder in `/output/repositories`.
-GitHub Overview can later retrieve this information to render a repository card.